kevenleone/github-commits/githubcommit/README.md

 ## Running
 ### Setup (plain python)
 - Inside the `backend` folder, do the following:
-- Create a copy of ``githubcommit/settings/local.py.example``:
+- Create a copy of ``github/settings/local.py.example``:
-  `cp githubcommit/settings/local.py.example githubcommit/settings/local.py` (remembering you should replace `githubcommit` with your project's name!).
+  `cp github/settings/local.py.example github/settings/local.py` (remembering you should replace `github` with your project's name!).
 - Create a copy of ``.env.example``:
   `cp .env.example .env`
 If you are using plain python: